swape/js-book/docs/chapter1/variables.md

 let otherNumber = 1
 ```

-A variable name can not contain space and it can not start with a number.
-It is very usual to name the variable something that describes the value it stores so that we remember what it is suppose to contain.
+A variable name can not contain space, and it can not start with a number.
+It is very usual to name the variable something that describes the value it stores so that we remember what it is supposed to contain.
 We can later on add more value to the ones we created.
 Let us write something to console to see how it works.
 Open up the JavaScript console to see the result.

 ```javascript
 let firstVar = 10